stm32duino/wiki_contrib/Upload-methods.md

 This modified version of the _Maple bootloader_ is known as STM32duino-bootloader or also **_bootloader 2.0_**.
 Details about the STM32duino-bootloader as well as ready to use binary files can be found in the GitHub repository: https://github.com/rogerclarkmelbourne/STM32duino-bootloader

-**Notes:**
+> [!NOTE]
- * Maple devices (including clones) generally come with the original Maple bootloader preloaded.
+> * Maple devices (including clones) generally come with the original Maple bootloader preloaded.
- * Generic STM32F103 boards on the other side come with no custom bootloader installed.
+> * Generic STM32F103 boards on the other side come with no custom bootloader installed.
- * Maple bootloader 2.0 consumes 8KB of flash.
+> * Maple bootloader 2.0 consumes 8KB of flash.
- * Maple bootloader original consumes 20kb of flash and some of the SRAM.
+> * Maple bootloader original consumes 20kb of flash and some of the SRAM.

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] **USB CDC have to be enable else you will not be able to upload automatically as bootloader reset sequence are managed through the USB CDC communication port.**
+> USB CDC have to be enable else you will not be able to upload automatically as bootloader reset sequence are managed through the USB CDC communication port.

 [Discovery]: https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits.html